Our top 10 beachcombing tips, beachcombing can be a great family activity and can keep everyone active and enjoying themselves for hours.

-Here are the UK Beach Guides top 10 beachcombing tips to make your visit even more enjoyable:
+Here are Coast Radar’s top 10 beachcombing tips to make your time as a beachcomber even more enjoyable:

 - What to take.

 Here is a list of some items you may want to remember so you’re prepared:

 – footwear – you may well end up covering some distance and climbing over rocks so think about suitable footwear

 – sun lotion – you are on the coast so even an overcast day with a breeze can burn you